cMarteli/OOSE/Final Assesment/DisasterResponse/README.txt

 #input2 - short simulation
 #input - long simulation
 #input3 - duplicate events.
 Will be caught during validation and end simulation.

+To test:
+#To run PMD and test with JUnit test harness in src/test/java.
+:~/$ ./gradlew check

+#Find the following in root folder
+criteria.txt
+UML is named Emergency_AppUML.png
+State Chart is named EmergencyApp_State_Chart.png